 Gas Counters – Mini

-The Gas Counter Mini offers a convenient and compact way of measuring low volume gas flows where establishing a kinetic is not required.
-No power supply is needed as the unit is powered by an internal lithium ion cell which gives around 3 years of use before replacement is necessary.
-Can be used individually or made up into banks of 2, 3 and 4 units using the stainless steel base plate.
-Includes all of the mechanical design features of the full system gasometer and is ideal for carrying out residual biogas potential (RBP) determinations in conjunction with static reactors.
+Free standing gas counters fitted with a Omron™ tally counter are offered in 2 sizes the Mini and the Midi.
+Both offer a convenient and compact way of measuring low volume gas flows where establishing a kinetic is not required.
+No power supply is needed as the units are powered by an internal lithium ion cell which gives around 3 years of use before replacement is necessary.
+The mini has a nominal tipping volume of 6ml and can be used individually or made up into banks of 2, 3 and 4 units using a stainless steel base plate.
+It includes all of the mechanical design features of the full BMP system gasometer and is ideal for carrying out residual biogas potential (RBP) determinations in conjunction with static reactors.

 The midi has a tipping volume of 25ml and, as well as being free standing with its own built in counter, has a data connection outlet and can be interfaced with a number of data logging systems including the CJC labs DAS or Lab Jacks™.
 The midi is ideally suited for use with the CJC Labs 5 litre semi-continuous lab scale reactors